mathjax/MathJax/docs/source/options/NativeMML.rst

 .. describe:: scale: 100

     The scaling factor (as a percentage) of math with respect to the surrounding text.
-Since the `NativeMML` output relies on the browser's native MathML support, MathJax does not control the font size used in the mathematics.
-You may need to set this value to compensate for the size selected by the browser.
+The `NativeMML` output processor tries to match the ex-size of the mathematics with that of the text where it is placed, but you may want to adjust the results using this scaling factor.
 The user can also adjust this value using the contextual menu item associated with the typeset mathematics.

+.. describe:: minScaleAdjust: 50

+   This gives a minimum scale (as a percent) for the scaling used by MathJax to match the equation to the surrounding text.
+This will prevent MathJax from making the mathematics too small.

 .. describe:: showMathMath: true

-    This controls whether the MathJax contextual menu will be available on the mathematics in the page.
-If true, then right-clicking (on the PC) or control-clicking (on the Mac) will produce a MathJax menu that allows you to get the source of the mathematics in various formats, change the size of the mathematics relative to the surrounding text, get information about MathJax, and configure other MathJax settings.

-    Set this to ``false`` to disable the menu.
-When ``true``, the ``MathMenu`` configuration block determines the operation of the menu.
-See :ref:`the MathMenu options <configure-MathMenu>` for more details.

-.. describe:: showMathMenuMSIE: true
+              showMathMenuMSIE: true

-    There is a separate menu setting for MSIE since the code to handle that is a bit delicate; if it turns out to have unexpected consequences, you can turn it off without turning off the menu support in other browsers.
+    These values have been moved to the core configuration block, since it applies to all output jax, but they will still be honored (for now) if it is set here.
+See the :ref:`Core configuration options
+    <configure-hub>` for more details.

 .. describe:: styles: {}

     This is a list of CSS declarations for styling the NativeMML